hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

 In order to keep the hindcast data updated, you can run the extend_era5_reanalysis.py script.
 This only works if you have operational data and you should ensure that you don't have any gaps longer than 6 months between the end of the hindcast file, and the start of the operational forcing data, or else you will have some forcing gaps.

-### Linear regression (linear_regression) {#linear-regression-linear_regression}
+### Linear regression (linear_regression)

-#### Description of module {#description-of-module-1}
+#### Description of module

 TODO: Bea

-#### Prerequisites {#prerequisites-3}
+#### Prerequisites

 No prerequisites No external input files required (depends entirely on pre-processing of runoff data) Need to describe which files are read and which files are produced

-#### How to run the tool {#how-to-run-the-tool-2}
+#### How to run the tool

 TODO: Bea

 ### Conceptual rainfall-runoff (conceptual...)

-#### Description of module {#description-of-module-2}
+#### Description of module

 TODO: Adrian, please provide a detailed description of the module so that laypeople understand what happens.
 Similarly as if you'd give instructions to Copilot to write a script for you.

 Please feel free to add any other information that you think is relevant.

-#### Prerequisites {#prerequisites-4}
+#### Prerequisites

 TODO: Adrian, please describe how to install the packages from GitHub.
 If you have a requirements.txt file, please describe how to install the required packages.

-#### I/O {#io-2}
+#### I/O

 TODO: Adrian, please describe what input files the module requires (the format of the files) and what output files are produced.
 This includes a description of the required formats and all files that describe the conceptual model (e.g. the parameters or initial conditions of the model).

-#### How to run the tool {#how-to-run-the-tool-3}
+#### How to run the tool

 TODO: Adrian, please provide instructions of how you run the module when you develop it.

-### Machine learning (machine_learning) {#machine-learning-machine_learning}
+### Machine learning (machine_learning)

-#### Description of module {#description-of-module-3}
+#### Description of module

 TODO: Sandro, please provide a detailed description of the module so that laypeople understand what happens.
 Similarly as if you'd give instructions to Copilot to write a script for you.

 Please feel free to add any other information that you think is relevant.

 The module machine_learning module integrates machine learning models for operational discharge forecasting.
 Machine Learning models can derive complex relationship between input variables and the target variable (in this case discharge).
 These data driven models have been in the focus of recent studies and show very powerful performance accross many domains.
 In our implementation we used deep learning models, such as Temporal-Fusion Transformer (TFT), Time-Series Dense Encoder (TiDE) and Time-Series Mixer (TSMixer).
 These models have been trained on multiple rivers and there is one model able to make forecast for all rivers trained on (Global Model).
 We also implemented ARIMA models which are river specific.
-All models are implemented with the darts library (<https://unit8co.github.io/darts/index.html>) and are auto-regressive.
+All models are implemented with the [darts](#https://unit8co.github.io/darts/index.html) library  and are auto-regressive.
 Hence they use the past observed discharge as an input.
 They can take other dynamic and static features as inputs.
 As additional dynamic features the models use the forcing data obtained by the preprocessing_gateway module.
 As static features the models can use basin features, such as mean elevation, slope and so on.
 The static features are only used on Global Models.

 Folder Structure: